adamnapieralski/cursor-rules-registry/README.md

 ### Using the Interface

-#### Team Tab
-- View rules from your team members
+- Use the **Team** dropdown to filter rules by team.
-- Use the dropdown to switch between teams
+- Use the **User** dropdown to filter rules by author (select “Me” to show only your rules).
-- Click "Apply All" to apply all team rules at once
+- Use the search box to fuzzy search across titles, descriptions, and content.
-- Click "Preview" to see the full rule content before applying
+- Click **Preview** to see the full rule content before applying.

-#### Personal Tab
-- View and manage your own rules
-- Apply individual rules as needed
-- Share your rules with the team by placing them in the registry

-#### Explore Tab
-- Search across all available rules
-- Use fuzzy search to find rules by title, description, or content
-- View custom fields like 'context' for additional information
-- Applied rules appear at the top of the list
+- Applied rules are indicated with a check-mark and appear at the top of the list.

 ### Rule Format
 Rules are stored as `.mdc` files with optional frontmatter for metadata: